Upcoming changes to Local Planning Panels

 An Information Sheet with further details about the changes and Frequently Asked Questions is available.

-NOTE: Due to the ongoing COVID-19 (Coronavirus) precautions, the Randwick Local Planning Panel (RLPP) meeting on Wednesday 10 June (Little Bay Cove Planning Proposal) and Thursday 11 June will be held by public teleconferencing via Microsoft Teams.
+NOTE: Due to the ongoing COVID-19 (Coronavirus) precautions, all Randwick Local Planning Panel (RLPP) meetings will be held by public teleconferencing via Microsoft Teams until further notice.

 In response to the COVID-19 pandemic, the Randwick Local Planning Panel (the Panel) has reviewed its operations consistent with health advice to ensure it can continue to effectively function and meet its statutory requirements.

 The paramount consideration of Council remains the wellbeing of the community, Council staff and Panel members, as well as the efficient operation of the Panel.

 In line with current health advice and until further notice, the Panel Chair has introduced the following interim changes to the operation of Panel meetings:

 - The Panel will no longer meet face to face.
 Instead, it will hold its public meeting by teleconference via Microsoft Teams in the same manner as the regional planning panel.

 - In terms of site inspection, the Chair of the meeting in consultation with Council Officers will decide whether a site inspection is necessary.
 If so, each Panel member will visit the site only from the street and individually.
 Council officers will provide additional information (i.e. photos) in the report to cover the need to inspect inside the properties or from adjoining properties.
 In circumstances where a site inspection from inside a property is necessary (i.e. to determine the extent of view loss), the Chair will consult with the panel members to determine the appropriate action.
 In any event, all site inspections must observe social distancing rules.